 Currently, the multifactorial statistical model for classification of BRCA1 or BRCA2 variants determines whether a variant is likely to be pathogenic.
 The clinical inference of the IARC classification is based on variants that typically are associated with a high cancer risk comparable to a truncating variant in BRCA1 or BRCA2 (RR ≥ 4) [20].
 However, it is now clear that some pathogenic missense variants in BRCA1 (p.R1699Q and p.V1736A) and BRCA2 (p.Y3035S and p.G2508S) confer only moderate breast cancer risk (2 ≤ RR < 4) [27-29].
 On the other hand, the BRCA2 p.K3326X, classified by the model as non-pathogenic, was shown to confer a mildly increased risk (RR = 1.4) of breast and ovarian cancer [30].
 Although finding this variant would not trigger a change in clinical recommendation currently, this variant can contribute to polygenic risk scores based on common genetic variantsthat are now being used for risk stratification, and may prove effective for selection of screening and prevention options.

 Some assays may have the ability to reflect different levels of risk depending on the dynamic range of the read-out but also on the specific biological assay being performed.
 It is important to stress that it should not be assumed that intermediate levels of activity in a biochemical or biological assay necessarily reflects intermediate risks.
 Several reference variants with known intermediate risks should be used to determine the ability of an assay to reflect the continuum of risk.
 While the transcription activation assay for BRCA1 does not seem to discriminate between variants with intermediate risks from variants associated with high risk [31], the BRCA2 homologous recombination (HR) assay may be able to distinguish high from moderate and low/neutral as suggested by functional assessment of variant p.Y3035S [32].
 For genes in which pathogenic variants are clearly associated with disease risk, a two-stage reporting system has been proposed, i.e. the first stage would establish pathogenicity of the variant based on multiple criteria and the second stage would denote the likely severity or clinical consequence for that variant (high, moderate or low risk) [33].
 Capturing the full spectrum of risk associated with distinct pathogenic variants is a critical challenge for assay development and for reporting laboratories.
+From a clinical standpoint, ACMG/AMP and multifactorial models have a binary outcome as they distinguishes high risk (RR > 4; actionable) from not high risk (RR < 4) variants.
+While carriers of moderate risk variants (2 ≤ RR < 4) may also benefit from enhanced screening and chemoprevention, current models do not distinguish them from low risk variants.

 Functional assays for HBOC gene variant classification

-For the purposes of our discussion, “function” is considered as any aspect defined by the Gene Ontology Consortium [34]. molecular function, cellular component, and biological processes.
+For the purposes of our discussion, “function” is considered as any aspect defined by the Gene Ontology Consortium [34] molecular function, cellular component, and biological processes.
 A “functional assay" is generally defined as any in vitro and in vivo system able to determine the impact of a variant by assessing its effect on protein stability, conformation, and function.
 Thus, assays for splicing alterations are not considered functional assays for the purposes of this manuscript (for assessment of splice variants please refer to refs.
 [35 36]).